miguelusque/react-nanodegree/03_readable/frontend/README.md

 In order to install and run this project, please follow these steps:

 * Open a terminal window.
-Then install and start the API server
+Then install and start the API server:
     - `cd server`
     - `npm install`
     - `node server`

 * Open another temrinal window.
-Then install and start the web server
+Then install and start the web server:
     - `cd frontend`
     - `npm install`
     - `npm start`

+I really hope you like it!